High-Impact Engagement Ideas for Under $5,000

 • Identify actual risks and provide planning considerations for park owners to implement ahead of the next severe weather event.

-Estimated cost: Under $2,000 promotion for business owners to contact council to book in a site visit.
+Estimated cost: $3,000 promotion through social media and a direct mail out inviting business owners to contact council to book in a site visit.

 What it looks like: